Dominique-Sakrisson/Dominique-Sakrisson/README.md

 #### email: domsakrisson@gmail.com

-### If I'm not working in a codebase..
+### If I'm not working in a codebase,
 ### I'm in the mountains,  🏔
-### maybe soaking up the sun at the beach,  🏝
-### I might be on a nice drive,  🏎
-### or playing music louder than it should be!   🎙🔊
+### riding around a skateboard trying to embrace whats left of my youth,
+### or 'cruising around in my 6-4',  🏎

-I initially got into coding because of the money, I dreamed of making a big pile of money to sit at a computer and create something from nothing.
-It was after I started plugging myself into working in collaborative environments that I picked up the essence of something else something that wasn't just greed, I found a calling.
-I've enjoyed nothing more than dedicating my skills to developing a project with others.
+I initially got into coding because of the money.
+I dreamed of making a big pile of money by sitting at a computer and creating something from nothing.
+It was after I started plugging myself into working in collaborative environments that I picked up a true desire to be a developer past simply money.
+I've enjoyed nothing more than developing projects in collaboration with others.
+Things that resonate with me the most are implementing algorithms that take advantage of modern libraries and frameworks.
+The majority of my experience has been in the ES6 version of javascript.
-When I sit down to code everything else seems to fade away and it becomes all about the problem scope at hand.
-Things like implementing an algorithm or figuring out how to use a new library for your specific problem are some areas that really resonate with me.
-In a more altruistic sense, when working as part of a team you get to experience something unlike most other things.
-You connect with your team in a way that you can feel each other growing.
-When one of their breakthroughs sparks understanding for yourself you gain knowledge which wouldn't be possible if you were working alone and vise versa.
-It's truly an experience that has brought much joy to my life and I would encourage anybody who hasn't coded with others to do so with haste.